johnzastrow/johnzastrow.github.io/_posts/2008-07-05-optimize-all-tables-in-a-database-part-2.md

     - Database
 ---

-Ok, not being satisfied with my first exploration of a global “do something” mysql script I asked the community for help.
+Ok, not being satisfied with my first exploration of a global "do something" mysql script I asked the community for help.

 The result is posted below, and here are the links that got me here.
 <http://www.linuxquestions.org/questions/showthread.php?p=2668261#post2668261>